Updated: April 1, 2022

 3. Keep it simple.

 Condominium units usually have limited space, so it’s important to maximize their utility.
 A minimalist interior design is easy to execute and will save you money from buying unnecessary furniture.

-If there’s a particular theme or color scheme that you want, you can ask help from an interior design expert, who also usually has contacts with affordable furniture suppliers.
+If there’s a particular theme or color scheme that you want, you can ask for help from an interior design expert, who also usually has contacts with affordable furniture suppliers.

 4. Maximize the use of your windows.

 Don’t block your windows with furniture, and use the light from the outside to illuminate your condo home.
 Even at night, the city lights can provide good supplementary lighting for the room.

 And if you live on a floor high enough to get clean air and a fresh breeze, then opening up your windows can help you save money on your electric bill.

 5. Take advantage of the condominium amenities.

-Instead of paying for gym membership outside, you can opt to just use the health and fitness amenities, and sports facilities provided for free to condo residents.
+Instead of paying for a gym membership outside, you can opt to just use the health and fitness amenities, and sports facilities provided for free to condo residents.
 After all, its maintenance is usually included in your monthly dues.

 You can also take advantage of public areas such as the condo lobby, cafeteria, and condo function rooms, for activities such as casual business meetings or hanging out with friends.